Skip to content

 Build an interactive 3D visualization of NASA Artemis II from a blank brief.
 No facts provided, no tech stack specified.
 Tests: research, visual scale, info density, working interactivity, no Apollo-confusion hallucinations.

-hackathon submissions
+hackathon submissions (3 events)

 342